holochain/docs-pages-redux/src/glossary.md

 #### Coordination protocol

 An algorithm that governs the synchronization of data in a [distributed system](#distributed-system).
 It aims to prevent or resolve data conflicts that happen when two [nodes](#node) are out of sync with each other.
-Any [state change](#state-change) that isn't [logically monotonic](#logical-monotonicity) needs a coordination protocol.
+Any [state transition](#state-transition) that isn't [logically monotonic](#logical-monotonicity) needs a coordination protocol.

 #### Core API